Chillu1/ModiBuff/README.md

 ### Custom Data

-Sometimes the tag system is too limited for our needs.
+Sometimes the tag system is too limited for our needs, and we want to store custom modifier identification with data.
 That's why every recipe stores a custom object, that can be accessed from anywhere like the tag.
 It is mostly designed to store basic information about the modifier, one example of this is adding a modifier to every unit of type X (ex.
 Goblin).
-Instead of storing that information on the goblin unit data itself, we delegate it to the modifiers, also no need for arbitrary naming conventions this way.
+Instead of storing that information on the goblin unit data itself, we delegate it to the modifiers, also it makes it so we don't need arbitrary naming conventions for our modifiers.

 ```csharp
 public enum EnemyUnitType